SoftLivingMatter/snakemake-cellprofiler/README.md

 pipelines, and a name composed from the pipeline and image set names.

 The workflow has only been tested on linux systems with a slurm resource manager.
+Runtimes vary based on pipeline complexity, number and size of images, and the resources available for execution.

 While feature complete, the code is under development and requests for new features will be considered.
 Contributions are also welcome.